drug-design/course/docs/chapters/structure-activity-relationships.md

     ![](https://media.drugdesign.org/course/structure-activity-relationships/c2_OH_replace_f2.png){: loading=lazy }
 #### Testing H-Bond Donor Capability of the Hydroxyl

-To test whether a hydroxyl group is involved as a donor of hydrogen bonds, it is possible to alkylate the hydroxyl or to prepare the corresponding ketone.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/testing-h-bond-donor-capability-hydroxyl-4e92b2d4'><i class='fa fa-play' aria-hidden='true'></i></button>To test whether a hydroxyl group is involved as a donor of hydrogen bonds, it is possible to alkylate the hydroxyl or to prepare the corresponding ketone.
 If the biological activity drops, one can conclude that this hydroxyl group is important and is likely to interact with the protein as a hydrogen bond donor.

 ![](https://media.drugdesign.org/course/structure-activity-relationships/c2_OH_replace2.png){: loading=lazy }